 An obligation not to do something under this Appendix includes an obligation not to permit, suffer or cause something to be done.

-The rights and obligations contained in this Appendix may not be transferred or assigned to a different party.
+Unless the Agreement provides otherwise, the rights and obligations contained in this Appendix may not be transferred or assigned to a different party.

 A provision, or part of a provision, of this Appendix that is illegal or unenforceable may be severed from this Appendix and the remaining provisions or parts of this Appendix will continue in force.

-The Trader will not be responsible for any delay in providing Consumption Data to the Distributor due to matters beyond its control.
+The Trader will not be responsible for any delay in providing Consumption Data to the Distributor due to matters beyond its reasonable control.

-The trader will not do anything that could introduce a virus, Trojan horse, malicious code or similar when transmitting the Consumption Data, and will ensure the Consumption Data is transmitted in an encrypted form that is current best practice and commonly supported.

 The parties agree:

 this Appendix is the entire agreement between the parties regarding the Consumption Data and supersedes, in relation to the Consumption Data only, any previous agreement, understanding or negotiations about the Consumption Data; and